 - Quantify current water security state of African countries through water-related indices’ analysis

-- Develop stakeholder capacity in these areas through need-specific online courses, webinars, seminars, and knowledge-bridging workshops
+- Develop stakeholder capacity in these areas through webinars, seminars, and knowledge-bridging workshops.

-The Project runs until the end of 2021 and has a global focus, with a specific emphasis on developing nations in Africa, Asia, and Latin America.
-The work builds on previous UNU-INWEH research project implemented in 2018-2020 on “Managing Water Resources Variability and Risks for Increased Resilience.”
+The Project runs until the end of 2023 and has a global focus, with a specific emphasis on developing nations in Africa, Asia, and Latin America.
+The work builds on the previous UNU-INWEH research project implemented in 2018-2020 on “Managing Water Resources Variability and Risks for Increased Resilience.”

 United Nations Office for Disaster Risk Reduction (UNDRR), Switzerland